ponylang/pony-patterns/docs/creation/static-constructor.md

 ## Problem

 You want to construct an object or return a meaningful error message.
 Unfortunately, in Pony there's no way to do that.
-Pony constructors always return an initialized instance of their class unless, the constructor is partial in which case nothing is return as we jump to the nearest error handler.
+Pony constructors always return an initialized instance of their class unless, the constructor is partial in which case nothing is returned as we jump to the nearest error handler.

 ```pony
 class Foo